Harouna Djibirin

-Harouna Djibirin (born 5 November 2006) is a Cameroonian professional footballer who plays as a winger for the club Angers.
+Harouna Djibirin (born 5 November 2006) is a Cameroonian professional footballer who plays as a winger for club Angers.

 Career

-A youth product of the Cameroonian club AS Dauphine FC, Djibirin signed a 4-year contract with the French club Angers on 30 January 2025.
-After a long administrative delay, Djibirin started playing training with the senior Angers team on 4 September 2025.
+A youth product of Cameroonian club AS Dauphine FC, Djibirin signed a four-year contract with French club Angers on 30 January 2025.
+After a long administrative delay, Djibirin started training with the senior Angers team on 4 September 2025.
 He made his senior and professional debut with Angers in a 1–1 Ligue 1 tie with Monaco on 18 October 2025.

 International career

 Djibirin was called up to the Cameroon U17s for the 2023 U-17 Africa Cup of Nations.